Corn on the cob: Elote

-In El Salvador, Mexico, and the border states of the United States, elote is eaten both as a sweet and as a salty dish.
-It is most commonly boiled in water with seasonings such as tequesquite, epazote, the Santa Maria herb, or pericon.
-The boiled ear is served with condiments such as butter, mayonnaise, and grated cotija cheese, and in the case of Mexico, chile powder, lemon juice, and salt.
-Elote or elotes locos 'crazy corn', is also served at town fairs in Mesoamerica, served on a stick for holding it and seasoned with mayonnaise, sweet and sour sauce, ketchup, and mustard.
+In El Salvador, Mexico and the border states of the United States, elote is eaten both as a sweet and as a salty dish.
+It is most commonly boiled in water with seasonings such as tequesquite, epazote or the Santa Maria herb, pericón.
+The boiled ear is served with condiments such as butter, mayonnaise, and grated Cotija cheese, and in the case of Mexico, chili powder, lemon juice, and salt.
+Elote or elotes locos ("crazy corn"), is also served at town fairs in Mesoamerica, served on a stick for holding it and seasoned with mayonnaise, sweet and sour sauce, ketchup and mustard.

 In some regions of Mexico, elotes are sold in the street from food carts by stationary or mobile eloteros.
-The vendors offer a choice of hard or soft, small or large kernels, and seasonings, sour cream, mayonnaise, liquid cheese, chile powder, grated cheese, or butter.
+The vendors offer a choice of hard or soft, small or large kernels, and seasonings, sour cream, mayonnaise, liquid cheese, chile powder, grated cheese or butter.
 The elotes are kept hot by putting them in the brazier where they were cooked and are generally served soon after they are cooked.
 The elotes are usually boiled and transported wrapped in the husks, because cooking them in the husks gives them more flavor.

 The eloteros also sell coal-grilled elotes (elotes asados).
 These elotes are splashed with salt water and grilled in the coals until the husks start to burn and the kernels reach a crunchy texture.
-In Central America, it is custom to grill elote during the first harvest of the year --the end of June until the beginning of September.
-During this time, women can be seen on the sides of the highway next to the cornfields selling grilled elote seasoned with lime juice and salt.
+In Central America, it is customary to grill elote during the first harvest of the year – the end of June until the beginning of September.
+During this time, women can be seen on the sides of highways next to the cornfields selling grilled elote seasoned with lime juice and salt.

 In Peru, choclo con queso is a popular street food in which the corn on the cob is grilled on hot coal and served with Peruvian salted cheese.
 It is also a common dish sold on inter-regional buses.